We are the Los Angeles Chapter of REFORMA, the National Association to Promote Library and Information Services to Latinos and the Spanish Speaking.

 Established in 1971, REFORMA has actively sought to promote the development of library collections to include Spanish language and Latino-oriented materials; the recruitment of more bilingual and bi-cultural professionals and support staff; the development of library services and programs which meet the needs of the Spanish-speaking and Latino communities; the establishment of a national network among individuals who share our goals; the education of the U.S. Latino population in regards to the availability and types of library services; and lobbying efforts to preserve existing library resource centers serving the interests of Latinos.

-- In addition to the LOS ANGELES CHAPTER, there are now 26 REFORMA chapters, including four chapters in the state of California.
+In addition to the Los Angeles Chapter, there are now 26 additional REFORMA chapters, including four chapters in the state of California.
 These chapters function autonomously, working through their area library systems and state library associations to achieve local objectives.